dddumin/UserCar/README.md

 # UserCar
-Application for viewing users' cars.
+Web Application for viewing users' cars.
 Allows you to add / remove / update a user or machine for a user.

 Stack: Java, SpringBoot, Hibernate, Html, CSS, KavaScript, jQuery, Ajax, Bootstrap